Visual Basic Software Strategies

-Software Development: Intellectual Property and Code Ownership
+Intellectual Property and Code Ownership

 Visual Basic 6 is still used in a huge array of applications today.
-In particular, a large number of administration systems were written with a combination of a VB6 Front-End and a Microsoft Access or SQL Server database Back-End.
+In particular, a large number of administration Applications were written with a combination of a VB6 Front-End and a Microsoft Access or SQL Server database Back-End.

 Using Visual Basic 6 as the Front-End was a good idea at the time.
 But Visual Basic 6, released in 1988, cannot be purchased and extended support stopped in 2008.
 The Visual Basic 6 software cannot be installed on the latest Windows Operating Systems.
 The number of willing programmers with the necessary skills and software resources to maintain an obsolete VB6 is rapidly diminishing.
 And the rates charged can be high.

 Supporting antiquated software is a "no win" situation.
-And changes are always needed – with new security restrictions, with the advent of newer operating systems, with new administrative functionality being required.
+And changes are always needed – with new security restrictions, with the advent of newer Operating Systems, with new administrative functionality being required.

 VB6 Code ownership and copyright

 The question of code ownership and copyright is being asked with increasing frequency.
-The problem of Code ownership of the VB6 Front-End can be a real threat – where a company is highly dependent on its administration system.
+The problem of Code ownership of the VB6 Front-End can be a real threat – where a company is highly dependent on its administration Application.

 The usual rule "if you pay for it, you own it" does not apply with program code – ownership and copyright usually reside with the Visual Basic programmer who created the software.